gregbo/mininet_frr/README.md

 /etc/frr/*nodename* before reconfiguring.

-While each of these scenarios "work" in that the routing configuration provides connectivity, they are not good examples of how to do things "in the right way".
-There are many improvements that can be made to the FRR configurations..
+While each of these scenarios "work" in that the routing configuration provides connectivity, they are likley not good examples of how to do things "in the right way".
+There are improvements that can be made to the FRR configurations.

 # Requirements
 It is assumed that FRR uses the following directories, which are the default